django-fluent/django-fluent-dashboard/docs/installation.rst

     pip install django-fluent-dashboard

-This should automatically install django-admin-tools_ 0.4.1 as well.
+This should automatically install django-admin-tools_ as well.
-The 0.4.1 release is required to use Django 1.3.

 Django configuration
 --------------------